woleet/woleet.id-server/README.md

 You will be prompted to choose a password to encrypt sensible informations in the database, it will be store in a [docker sercret](https://docs.docker.com/engine/swarm/secrets/).

-If you have the environnement variable : `WOLEET_ID_SERVER_ENCRYPTION_SECRET` set, the password will be this one.
+If you have the environment variable : `WOLEET_ID_SERVER_ENCRYPTION_SECRET` set, the password will be this one.

 This secret will presists even when stopping the Woleet.ID Server stack